Adversarial Attacks Leverage Interference Between Features in Superposition: Image classifier experiments

-To investigate whether the principles observed in the toy models extend to more complex settings, \cref{sec:scaled} introduces experiments trained on CIFAR-10~\citep{cifar10Krizhevsky09} with an engineered bottleneck.
-This appendix section provides further details on this setup and presents extended results.
+To assess whether the principles identified in the toy models extend to realistic settings, \cref{sec:image-classifiers} reports experiments on four image datasets (CIFAR-10/100, STL-10, Tiny ImageNet) and three backbone architectures (ViT, ResNet-50, MLP-Mixer) with an engineered bottleneck head.
+This appendix gives the full architecture and training details (\cref{app:cifar:training-details}) and presents extended results.
+We examine what shapes the learned superposition geometry in the vision setting, verify the trends hold across additional perturbation budgets, replicate on ResNet-50 and MLP-Mixer (\cref{app:other-arch}), and test reduced capacity as a confounder (\cref{app:capacity-control}).